On the Order of the Central Moments of the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

 with optimal alignment:

 Above, there are 6 non-$\alpha_1$ letters, $X_3, X_6, X_9, X_{11}, Y_2, Y_{11}$, and each one has probability $1/6$ to be picked and replaced by $\alpha_1$.
-Next, $X_3, X_6, X_9$ and $Y_2$ are not aligned.
+Next, $X_3, X_6, X_9$ and $Y_2$ are not aligned with other letters but rather with gaps.
 Moreover, since $X_3, X_6, X_9$ are on the top strand which contains a lesser number of letters $\alpha_1$, picking one of them and replacing it leads to an increase of one in the length of the LCS.
-On the other hand, since $X_{11}$ and $Y_{11}$ are aligned in this optimal alignment, picking one of them could potentially (but not necessarily) decrease the length of the LCS by one.
+On the other hand, since $X_{11}$ and $Y_{11}$ are aligned in this optimal alignment, picking one of them and replacing it could potentially (but not necessarily) decrease the length of the LCS by one.
 Finally, picking $Y_2$ may only potentially increase the length of the LCS by modifying the alignment.
 In conclusion, in this example, by switching a randomly chosen non-$\alpha_1$ letter into $\alpha_1$, the probability of an increase of the length of the LCS is at least $1/2$, while the probability of a decrease is at most $1/3$.

-To prove Theorem~\ref{T:theorem2}, we just need to prove that typically there exists an optimal alignment $v$ such that: \begin{enumerate} \item Among all the non-$\alpha_1$ letters in $X$ and $Y$, the proportion which are on the cell-strand with a smaller number of letters $\alpha_1$ is at least $K/m$. \item Among all the non-$\alpha_1$ letters in $X$ and $Y$, the proportion which is aligned is at most $K/2m$. \end{enumerate}
+To prove Theorem~\ref{T:theorem2}, we just need to prove that typically there exists an optimal alignment such that: \begin{enumerate} \item Among all the non-$\alpha_1$ letters in $X$ and $Y$, the proportion which are on the cell-strand with the smaller number of letters $\alpha_1$ is at least $K/m$. \item Among all the non-$\alpha_1$ letters in $X$ and $Y$, the proportion which is aligned is at most $K/2m$. \end{enumerate}